-- after fasting (after waking or not eating for eight to 12 hours) or before meals
+- after fasting (after waking or not eating for eight to 12 hours), or before meals

 - before and after meals, to see the impact that the meal had on your blood sugar

-- before all meals to decide how much insulin to inject
+- before all meals, to decide how much insulin to inject

 - at bedtime

-Every few minutes, the wire will measure blood glucose levels and deliver the results to a monitor device worn on your clothing or in a pocket.
-This allows you and your doctor to keep a real time reading of blood glucose levels.
+Every few minutes, the wire will measure blood glucose levels and deliver the results to an outside monitor device.
+This allows you and your doctor to keep a real-time reading of your blood glucose levels.

 |Timing||ADA recommendations||AACE recommendations|

 |fasting||80-130 mg/dL||<110 mg/dL|